neondatabase/postgresql_anonymizer/docs/runbooks/4-generalization.md

   - parse_query: False
 ...

-# 4 - Generalization
+# 4- Generalization

-> The main idea of generalization is to `blur` the original data.
-For
-> example, instead of saying `Mister X was born on July 25, 1989`, we
-> can say `Mister X was born is the 80's`.
-The information is still
-> true, but it is less precise and it can\'t be used to reidentify the
+💡 The main idea of generalization is to `blur` the original data.
+For example, instead of saying `Mister X was born on July 25, 1989`, we can say `Mister X was born is the 80's`.
+The information is still true, but it is less precise and it can't be used to reidentify the subject.
-> subject.

 ## The Story